microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstance-acceptrecommendations.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Allows the acceptance of recommendations on all [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) objects that have not been reviewed for an [accessReviewInstance](../resources/accessreviewinstance.md) object for which the calling user is a reviewer.
+Recommendations are generated if `recommendationsEnabled` is `true` on the [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md) object.
+If there is not a recommendation on an [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) object no decision will be recorded.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).